Chuu/GetCleanData/codebook.md

 - bandsEnergy: Energy of a frequency interval within the 64 bins of the FFT of each window.
 - angle: Angle between to vectors.

-The naming set of activities is as follows:

-- WALKING
-- WALKING_UPSTAIR
-- WALKING_DOWNSTAIRS
-- SITTING
-- STANDING
-- LAYING

 # Angle Domain Variable Convention

 If the variable name begins with an "a", then the full name is broken into three parts.
 They correspond to: